 Yield per hectare: about 40q

 Harvesting: method manually using small basket

-Vinification: made by drawing off the best Montepulciano and Sangiovese must, after 12-15 hours of maceration.
+Vinification: made by drawing off the best Sangiovese and red berried grapes must, after 12-15 hours of maceration.
 Than it ferments in stainless steel vats.

 Ageing: Long period in vat and in bottle